polius/meteornext-docs/docs/getting-started/install.md

 > Replace `yourbucket` to the bucket's name you want to to give access.

-Enable the `Store in Amazon S3` switch and enter all the required credentials and bucket's name to be used to store all the deployments.

-Finally press `SAVE`.
+Make sure your credentials are valid by clicking the `TEST CREDENTIALS` button.

 🚀 Voilà!
-From now on new deployments will be stored in Amazon S3.
+From now on Meteor Next will store all generated files like Deployments in Amazon S3.